Bamburgh: History

 The site now occupied by Bamburgh Castle was previously home to a fort of the Celtic Britons known as Din Guarie and may have been the capital of the kingdom of Bernicia, the realm of the Gododdin people, from the realm's foundation in c.
 420 until 547, the year of the first written reference to the castle.
 In that year, the citadel was captured by the Anglo-Saxon ruler Ida of Bernicia (Beornice) and became Ida's seat.
 The Anglo-Saxons called the place Bebbanburh, meaning "Queen Bebba's stronghold"; this was later corrupted into the modern "Bamburgh".
-Aidan of Lindisfarne came to this area from the monastery of Iona in 635 on behalf of King Oswald of Northumbria.
+In 593, Æthelfrith became king of Bernicia, with his capital in Bamburgh.Aidan of Lindisfarne came to this area from the monastery of Iona in 635 on behalf of King Oswald of Northumbria.

 Following the defeat of Northumbrian forces by the Viking Great Heathen Army, at York in 867, the Kingdom of Northumbria disintegrated.
 Southern Northumbria became the Viking-ruled Kingdom of York, while north remained under Anglo-Saxon control under the high reeves of Bamburgh.
 The territory finally became part of the Kingdom of England in 954.

 The late medieval village began to develop near the castle.
 During the dissolution of the monasteries the property of the friars, including the castle, was seized on behalf of Henry VIII.

 Late medieval British author Thomas Malory identified Bamburgh Castle with Joyous Gard, the mythical castle home of Sir Lancelot in Arthurian legend.

 Lionel Lukin's first purpose-built lifeboat was stationed here in 1786.
 The Royal National Lifeboat Institution re-established a lifeboat station here in 1882 but it closed in 1897.